wdoyle42/wdoyle42.github.io/_posts/2015-11-6-perf-fund.md

 Three things that need to happen in the study of performance funding.

-Improved Analysis (and I don't mean more complex)
+* Improved analysis (and I don't mean more complex).

-Better understanding of the micro-level processes from both a theoretical and an empirical point of view.
+* Better understanding of the micro-level processes from both a theoretical and an empirical point of view.

-Incorporating more of the lessons from other fields, particularly K-12.
+* Incorporating more of the lessons from other fields, particularly K-12.

 Improved Analysis